-Dr. James Stott McDiarmid was born in Highgate on the 22nd of January, 1879.
+Dr. James Stott McDiarmid was born in Highgate, Ontario on the 22nd of January, 1879.
 Dr. McDiarmid was the eldest of 2 children born to Hugh McDiarmid and the former Kate Mitton.
 His father was a school teacher and his sister Jean Catherine McDiarmid was born on the 6th of December, 1885.
-When he was a young boy, his family moved to Ingersoll, Ontario where Dr. McDiarmid attended public school.
+When he was a young boy his family moved to Ingersoll, Ontario where Dr. McDiarmid attended public school.

-He married Grace Robertson on the 22nd of December, 1915 in Ingersoll.
-Mrs. McDiarmid was born on the 29th of March, 1885.
-She was the eldest of 2 children born to Rev. John Robertson and the former Annie Edwards.
-Her father was a Baptist minister and she had a younger brother named Thomas.
+Dr. McDiarmid married Grace Robertson on the 22nd of December, 1915 in Ingersoll.
+Mrs. McDiarmid was born in London, Ontario on the 29th of March, 1885.
+She was the eldest of 2 children born to Rev. John Robertson and the former Louisa Berdeta Edwards.
+Her father was a Baptist minister and her brother was named Thomas Robertson.

 By 1935, records indicate that the McDiarmid’s were living on Lisgar Street in Ridgetown and Mrs. McDiarmid was working as a nurse.

 Dr. McDiarmid died at Victoria Hospital in London on the 30th of November 1941.
 He was buried at Greenwood Cemetery in Ridgetown near his parents.

-*Dr. Curtis Richard Newton also appears on the Chatham-Kent Physician Tribute website.
+**Dr. Curtis Richard Newman also appears on the Chatham-Kent Physician Tribute website.